Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Introduction

 Due to these protection mechanisms, attackers can not modify the template directly, since that would require them to compromise the device.
 However, an adversary can exploit the \textit{template update} procedure to cause the system to adapt the template, thereby indirectly modifying the data within.
 In fact, during template update, the system replaces or adds recently seen samples to the user template.
 Template update allows systems to cope with the inherent variability of biometric traits, such as physiological changes or sensor measurement noise, by collecting additional user samples.

 Biometric systems use either supervised or unsupervised updating strategies.
-Supervised updating means that additional guarantees in the user identity are required before the update (e.g., Windows Hello requires the users to re-input their PIN or password before template update).
+Supervised updating means that additional guarantees in the user identity are required before the update (e.g., Windows Hello~\cite{WinHello} requires the users to re-input their PIN or password before template update).
 From a usability perspective, unsupervised updating represents a more desirable choice, as it is a seamless approach that does not require additional user interaction.
 In both scenarios, the confidence in the user identity can be strengthened with the introduction of a \textit{self-update} threshold: a new sample for the update is discarded if it does not match a confidence threshold (e.g., needs to be sufficiently similar to the current user template).
-For example, FaceID automatically augments the user template with a new sample after a successful authentication if the quality of the match is above a threshold~\cite{faceidsecurityguide}.
+For example, FaceID automatically augments the user template with a new sample after a successful authentication if the sample quality (i.e., low noise) is sufficient~\cite{faceidsecurityguide}.

 By exploiting this template update procedure, an attacker can inject adversarial samples into the user template to carry out a \textit{template poisoning} attack.
 In this attack, the adversary corrupts the user template allowing himself to impersonate the user with his own biometric trait.
 The poisoned template is hard to detect and creates an inconspicuous and stealthy backdoor for the adversary in the long-term.
 Once placed, the backdoor allows the adversary to access the system without requiring them to modify their appearance.
-However, the adversary needs to overcome four key challenges: (i) he is has limited control over the injected samples, (ii) all injected samples must clear the update threshold, (iii) he has limited knowledge of the authentication system and the legitimate user's template, (iv) he must avoid degrading the legitimate user's experience to avoid generating suspicion.
+However, the adversary needs to overcome four key challenges: (i) he has limited control over the injected samples, (ii) all injected samples must clear the update threshold, (iii) he has limited knowledge of the authentication system and the legitimate user's template, (iv) he must avoid degrading the legitimate user's experience to avoid generating suspicion.